Home

 Get ideas by concentrating on your strengths

 The first step in how to find an idea for a website is to focus on what you know and are passionate about.
 Let's begin by making a list of possible ideas.
-Take your time building this list of ideas, because this will help form the foundation of your business.
-To help you get started, consider:
+Take your time building this list of ideas because it will help form the foundation of your business.

 Narrow your focus to the three best concepts

-The second step in how to find an idea for a website is to narrow the list down to the top three best concepts.
-How do you do this?
-Choose the three concepts that you are really passionate about.
-If a concept really interests you, building and growing your website won't seem like work.
-Therefore, focus on the concepts that you really love.
+The second step in the niche finder process is to narrow the list down to the three concepts that you are most passionate about.
+Why?
+If a concept really interests you, building and growing your website will be engaging and fun for the long-haul.

-For example, let's assume that you work with horses for a living, but you love to spend your free with your cats and studying butterflies.
-As a general rule, you don't want your topic to be too broad, because you won't be able to focus your website to get targeted traffic.
+For example, let's assume that you work with horses for a living, but you love spending your free time with your cats and studying butterflies.
 For this example, let's assume that your main job is that of a horse trainer (this narrows down your topic).
-Also, instead of cats in general, you like to find new products for your cats.
-You may decide that the subject of butterflies can't be narrowed down anymore at this time.
+Also, instead of cats in general, you like to find new ways to pamper your cats.
+The subject of butterflies is pretty broad, but you like it anyway.

 Find topics related to your concepts

-Next, list five topics that are related to each of your three concepts.
-For example, if one of your website concepts is about horse training, your topics might include:
+Next, list five words or phrases that are related to each of your three concepts.
+For example, if one of your website concepts is about horse training, you might include:

 1. horsemanship